BuildFarBox/FarBox-Doc/docs/2 Template & API/2 get-data.markdown

 How many records to fetch, if limit=1 and with_page=False, then the result returned will be a document object, not a list.

 #### page
-Records needed on which page number, default value is `1`, or get the value from URL `/URL/PATH/page/<page_number>` automaticly.
+Records needed on which page number, default value is `1`, or get the value from URL `/URL/PATH/page/<page_number>` automatically.

 #### with_page
 Use paginator or not, default value is `True`, then the `limit` will be equal to  `objects count per page`.